-Diwali celebrations last up to 5 days.
-To welcome the Goddess Lakshami along with Lord Ganesha, Hindus clean their houses and decorate them with lights and flowers.
+To welcome the Goddess Lakshami along with Lord Ganesha, Hindu devotees celebrate Diwali festival majorly upto 5 days, in this celebration Hindus clean their houses and decorate them with lights and flowers.

 Children along with all family members wear new clothes.
 They buy sweets to serve their guests.
 Fireworks are set off in the evening that brings lots of enjoyment among children.
 Special shopping bonanza is organized by many shops that encourage people to purchase new clothes, gold, kitchen appliances and many more.
 This is a festival of gifts which typically includes sweets, dry fruits and any seasonal special food items.
 People like to buy gold coins on the day which has picture of Goddess Lakshmi and Lord Ganesha.
 Government offices, schools, colleges, banks and post offices are closed because Diwali is a gazetted holiday in India.
 Diwali is celebrated by not only Hindus but also Sikhs, Jains and Newer Buddhists.
 It is all about victory of good over evil.